-The channel forms a QW (QW{CH}), which raises the minimum energy requirement for electron occupation above the valence band energy of the adjacent GaSb (Fig. 2a).
-Consequently, at zero or low bias on the CG, the electrons in the GaSb valence band cannot move into the QW{CH} , resulting in an unoccupied (and therefore insulating) channel.
+The channel forms a QW (QW{CH}), which raises the minimum energy requirement for electron occupation above the valence band energy of the adjacent GaSb [see Fig. 2(a)].
+Consequently, at zero or low bias on the CG, the electrons in the GaSb valence band cannot move into the QW{CH}, resulting in an unoccupied (and, therefore, insulating) channel.
 Applying a potential (V{CG-BG}) between the CG and BG raises the GaSb valence band.
-When a portion of the GaSb valence band exceeds the QW{CH} ground-state energy, electrons are transferred from the GaSb valence band into the QW{CH}, causing a transition from an insulating state to a conducting state, i.e. there exists a threshold voltage for the transition.
-This is shown in the simulation results of the read operation of Fig. 2a for the reference voltage (V{REF}), where the QW{CH} state (Fig. 2a,b green dashed-dotted line) formed by the In{1-x}Ga_xAs conduction band is partially below the valence band energy of the GaSb (grey short-dashed line): the channel is occupied, conductive and the device is in logic 1.
-For a cell in logic 0 with the same reference voltage, the valence band lies underneath the QW{CH} ground-state energy and the channel remains insulating (pink dotted line).
+When a portion of the GaSb valence band exceeds the QW{CH} ground-state energy, electrons are transferred from the GaSb valence band into the QW{CH} , causing a transition from an insulating state to a conducting state, i.e., there exists a threshold voltage for the transition.
+This is shown in the simulation results of the read operation of Fig. 2(a) for the reference voltage (V{REF}), where the QW{CH} state [Fig. 2(a) and (b) green dashed-dotted line] formed by the $In{1-x}Ga_xAs$ conduction band is partially below the valence band energy of the GaSb (gray short-dashed line): the channel is occupied and conductive and the device is in logic 1.
+For a cell in logic 0 with the same reference voltage, the valence band lies underneath the QWCH ground-state energy and the channel remains insulating (pink dotted line).

-The density of electrons in the channel, and hence the conductivity, is thus a function of the potential between the CG and BG.
-The conductivity of the channel is where e is the charge of an electron and μ is the mobility of electrons in the In{0.8}Ga{0.2}As channel [17].
-The electron occupancy of the channel at a given CG-BG voltage is calculated using the two-dimensional density of states.
-Thus, the two-dimensional carrier density where m^{CH} is the effective mass of electrons in the channel [17], \hbar is the reduced Planck constant and ΔE is the energy overlap between the GaSb valence band and the QW{CH} energy state [18].
-Combining equations (2) and (3) with the simulated energy overlaps (ΔE) for the device (Fig. 2a) allows us to directly obtain a conductivity-voltage relation for reading the device, as depicted in Fig. 2c.
+The density of electrons in the channel, and hence the conductivity, is thus a function of the potential between the CG and the BG.
+The conductivity of the channel is where e is the charge of an electron and μ is the mobility of the electrons in the In{0.8}Ga{0.2}As channel [17].
+The electron occupancy of the channel at a given CG-BG voltage is calculated using the 2-D DOS.
+Thus, the 2-D carrier density where m{CH}^ is the effective mass of the electrons in the channel [17], \hbar is the reduced Planck constant, and ΔE is the energy overlap between the GaSb valence band and the QW{CH} energy state [18].
+Combining (2) and (3) with the simulated energy overlaps (ΔE) for the device [see Fig. 2(a)] allows us to directly obtain a conductivity-voltage relation for reading the device, as depicted in Fig. 2(c).

-$$\sigma = e n{2D} \mu , \qquad (2)$$
+$$\sigma = e n{2D} \mu \tag{2}$$

-$$n{2D} = 2 \frac{m{CH}}{\pi \hbar^2} \Delta E \quad , \qquad (3)$$
+$$n{2D} = 2 \frac{m{\rm CH}^}{\pi \hbar^2} \Delta E \tag{3}$$

-Similar to Flash technology, adding charge to the FG will partially screen the potential across the device, in this case the CG-BG potential (V{CG-BG}).
-This shifts the entire conductivity-voltage curve to a higher voltage during the write cycle in accordance with Eq.
-(1), represented by the pink dotted line in Fig. 2c.
-Likewise, the erase cycle shifts the relation back towards the original state as charge is removed from the FG.
-The resemblance of the read technique with Flash technologies has no bearing on how the device can perform as a RAM.
-Indeed, utilizing a similar read technique allows us to assemble arrays of multiple devices whilst also enabling single bit access: it is the triple-barrier resonant tunneling mechanism that allows this memory to operate as a NVRAM.
+Similar to Flash technology, adding charge to the FG will partially screen the potential across the device-in this case, the CG-BG potential (V{CG-BG}).
+This shifts the entire conductivity-voltage curve to a higher voltage during the write cycle in accordance with (1), represented by the pink dotted line in Fig. 2(c).
+Likewise, the erase cycle shifts the relation back toward the original state as charge is removed from the FG.
+The resemblance of the read technique with Flash technologies has no bearing on how the device can perform as an RAM.
+Indeed, utilizing a similar read technique allows us to assemble the arrays of multiple devices while also enabling single-bit access: it is the triple-barrier RT mechanism that allows this memory to operate as an NVRAM.